-The Idaho Partnership for Hispanic Health is funded by the National Institute of Health (NIH) National Institute on Minority Health and Health Disparities.
-The project’s main objective is to decrease the risk of health disparities experienced by Hispanics in Southwest Idaho.
-Through community-based participatory research (CBPR), the project has researched interventions to prevent, better care for, and better understand a specific disease focus identified by Idaho Hispanics.
+The Idaho Partnership for Hispanic Health was funded by the National Institute of Health (NIH) National Institute on Minority Health and Health Disparities.
+The project’s main objective was to decrease the risk of health disparities experienced by Hispanics in Southwest Idaho.
+Through community-based participatory research (CBPR), the project researched interventions to prevent, better care for, and better understand a specific disease focus identified by Idaho Hispanics.
 Closing the gap of health inequalities requires enhanced efforts at preventing disease, promoting health, and delivering appropriate care using innovative ways of working such as engaging in partnership with health care systems, community-based organization, and affected communities.

 Compañeros en Salud (CeS) or Partners in Health was an intervention tested by the IPHH.
 CeS is an educational wellness program targeted at Hispanic families in Weiser and Mountain Home, Idaho.
-The focus of this program is on improving nutrition and physical activity to help reduce the incidence of metabolic syndrome in Hispanics and improve overall health.
-Compañeros en Saludoffers information on healthy lifestyles, health conditions (diabetes, heart disease, obesity), healthy food choices, and the importance of physical activity through 8 weekly group sessions and individual home visits.
+The focus of this program was on improving nutrition and physical activity to help reduce the incidence of metabolic syndrome in Hispanics and improve overall health.
+Compañeros en Salud offers information on healthy lifestyles, health conditions (diabetes, heart disease, obesity), healthy food choices, and the importance of physical activity through 8 weekly group sessions and individual home visits.
 The curriculum used for Compañeros en Salud can be found on our website at: http://www.IDPHH.org.